Aliases for APEX2 Gene

 GeneCards Summary for APEX2 Gene

 APEX2 (APEX Nuclease (Apurinic/Apyrimidinic Endonuclease) 2) is a Protein Coding gene.
-Diseases associated with APEX2 include mitochondrial disorders.
-Among its related pathways are Resolution of Abasic Sites (AP sites).
-GO annotations related to this gene include endonuclease activity and DNA-(apurinic or apyrimidinic site) lyase activity.
+Among its related pathways are Lagging Strand Synthesis.
+GO annotations related to this gene include nuclease activity and double-stranded DNA 3-5 exodeoxyribonuclease activity.
 An important paralog of this gene is APEX1.

 UniProtKB/Swiss-Prot for APEX2 Gene